ShubhiSharma88/AccelerometerGraphExample/README.md

 # Plotting and Saving Accelerometer Data On Android

-Plotting accelerometer data in real time and saving it in a text file.
+The application plots accelerometer data in real time and saves it in a text file.
-Uses Graph View library to create line graphs.
+It uses Graph View library to create line graphs.
-Uses SensorManager of android apis to get sensor data.
+It uses SensorManager of android apis to get sensor data.
 Please note this is raw accelerometer data with g values.
 It ranges from minus to plus g (9.81m/s2).